isaacwilliams/not-good-enough-web/content/episodes/098-tell-me-lies.md

 ## Shoutouts

 - Solidarity with staff from [Better Read Than Dead are back on strike](https://twitter.com/raffwu/status/1459651385813729280) after management reneged on their promises for a new deal.
 - Shoutout to the Toll workers who struck in seven warehouses for better pay.
+[They won!](https://twitter.com/UnitedWorkersOz/status/1460849273629597713)
 - On the 20th of November, the [Campaign Against Racism and Fascism are counterprotesting the antivax nutjobs](https://www.facebook.com/campaignarf/).